-I. INTRODUCTION
+I. Introduction

-F OR PRACTICAL electromagnetic field problems, the size of the simultaneous activity size of the simultaneous equations of numerical models becomes increasingly large.
+OR PRACTICAL electromagnetic field problems, the size of the simultaneous equations of numerical models becomes increasingly large.
 Therefore, simplification methods of the numerical models are required.
 In a rotational symmetry model, the simplification methods are proposed [1], [2], [4].
 However, these simplification methods can not adapt to the model that has the reflective symmetry.
 In this paper, the authors propose the new simplification method that can adapt to the reflective symmetry model and the reflective and rotational symmetry model.
 This method can adapt to both the finite element method (FEM) and integral-equation-method (IEM).
 In this method, since the coefficient matrix of the simultaneous equations is transferred to the block diagonal matrix, the computation time and storage capacity are substantially reduced.